-- Changes in housing preference.
-Housing preference will be affected by changes in demographics; most notably, the aging of the Baby Boomers, housing demand from Millennials, and growth of immigrants. - Baby Boomers.
-The housing market will be affected by continued aging of the Baby Boomers, the oldest of whom were in their seventies in 2018 and the youngest of whom were in their fifties in 2018.
-Baby Boomers' housing choices will affect housing preference and homeownership.
-Research shows that "older people in western countries prefer to live in their own familiar environment as long as possible," but aging in place does not only mean growing old in their own homes.14 A broader definition exists which explains that aging in place also means "remaining in the current community and living in the residence of one's choice."15 Therefore, some Boomers are likely to stay in their home as long as they are able, and some will prefer to move into other housing, such as multifamily housing or age-restricted housing developments, before they move into to a dependent living facility or into a familial home.
-Moreover, "the aging of the U.S. population, [including] the continued growth in the percentage of single-person households, and the demand for a wider range of housing choices in communities across the country is fueling interest in new forms of residential development, including tiny houses."16 - Millennials.
-Over the last several decades, young adults increasingly lived in multi-generational housing and increasingly more so than older demographics.17 Despite this trend, as Millennials age over the next 20 years, they will be forming households and families.
+- Research shows that "older people in western countries prefer to live in their own familiar environment as long as possible," but aging in place does not only mean growing old in their own homes.21 A broader definition exists which explains that aging in place also means "remaining in the current community and living in the residence of one's choice."22 Therefore, some Boomers are likely to stay in their home as long as they are able, and some will prefer to move into other housing, such as multifamily housing or age-restricted housing developments, before they move into to a dependent living facility or into a familial home.
+Moreover, "the aging of the U.S. population, [including] the continued growth in the percentage of single-person households, and the demand for a wider range of housing choices in communities across the country is fueling interest in new forms of residential development, including tiny houses."23 - Millennials.
+Over the last several decades, young adults increasingly lived in multi-generational housing and increasingly more so than older demographics.24 Despite this trend, as Millennials age over the next 20 years, they will be forming households and families.
 In 2018, the oldest Millennials were in their late-30s and the youngest were in their late-teens.
 By 2040, Millennials will be between 40 and 60 years old.